strawHat121/NestJS-Rest-API/README.md

 # Nest JS Employee/Users API

 This is a NestJS application that uses Prisma and Neon PostgresDB for database management.
-The application provides APIs for managing users and employees.
+The application provides APIs for managing employees.

 ## Features

-- **User Management:**
-  - Create, update, delete, and retrieve users.
-  - Filter users by role (INTERN, ENGINEER, ADMIN).

 - **Employee Management:**
   - Create, update, delete, and retrieve employees.
   - Filter employees by role (ADMIN, ENGINEER, INTERN).

 ## API Endpoints

-### Users

-- **GET /users**: Retrieve all users or filter by role.
-- **GET /users/:id**: Retrieve a user by ID.
-- **POST /users**: Create a new user.
-- **PATCH /users/:id**: Update a user by ID.
-- **DELETE /users/:id**: Delete a user by ID.

 ### Employees